openfaas/openfaas.github.io/_posts/2025-07-09-irsa-functions.md

 The same technique can be applied for other APIs such as the Kubernetes API, for when you want a function to obtain an identity to manage resources in one or more Kubernetes clusters: [Learn how to access the Kubernetes API from a Function](https://www.openfaas.com/blog/access-kubernetes-from-a-function/).

+You may also like to learn how to run OpenFaaS as a multi-tenant platform:

+* High-level overview and customer stories - [Integrate FaaS Capabilities into Your Platform with OpenFaaS](https://www.openfaas.com/blog/add-a-faas-capability/)]
+* Deep dive into technical details - [Build a multi-tenant functions platform](https://www.openfaas.com/blog/build-a-multi-tenant-functions-platform/).